morristech/Java-Music/README.md

 </div>
 <br><br>

-**SetTheoryCalculatorJavaFX** also uses JavaFX to display a music analysis tool use in pitch-class set theory, a course commonly taught to second- or third-year music students at university.
+**SetTheoryCalculatorJavaFX** also uses JavaFX to display a music analysis tool used in pitch-class set theory, a topic commonly taught to both undergraduates and graduates at university.
 A user enters a collection of pitch-classes and the program essentially sorts these values in a variety of ways.
-The Normal Form sort, for instance, arranges the input into a rotation which is the most left-packed version (or right-packed, depending on whether the Forte or Rahn algorithm is chosen, respectively).
+The Normal Form sort, for instance, arranges the input into its most left-packed rotation (or right-packed, depending on whether the Forte or Rahn algorithm is chosen, respectively).

 <div align="center">